ArmindoFlores/MineScript/docs/use.md

 | `!=`		| not equal |

 These operators will throw an error when used to compare objects of incompatible types (for example, and array and an integer).
+You can also use `&&` - the AND operator - and `||` - the OR operator - to add different conditions to one if statement.

 ### For loops

 For loops are setup similarly to java, using the following syntax: